 At the end of a trip many images will come to mind, but in a while will we know what they mean?
 Will we remember the names of the places?
 Probably not and that is because visiting a city and knowing it is not the same thing; the difference between both concepts is in a guided tour in which an expert teaches us to look at the city as a local would do it, discovering its true history and meaning.

-Therefore, my recommendation is that you take one of the guided tours that I have selected in this article: Day Trips and Excursions from Budapest.
-This way you can discover the city center, the Hungarian Parliament, the Jewish quarter, St. Stephen's Basilica or the Chain Bridge, among many other things.
+Therefore, my recommendation is that you take one of the guided tours I have selected in this article: Day Trips and Excursions from Budapest.
+This way you can discover the city center, the Hungarian Parliament, the Jewish quarter, St. Stephen's Basilica, or the Chain Bridge, among many other things.

 2. Relax in a spa

-What in any other city could be a "filler" activity, in Budapest becomes a must-see at the level of the Parliament or the Danube River.
+What in any other city might be a "filler" activity, in Budapest becomes a must-see at the level of the Parliament or the Danube River.
 The spas in this city are simply breathtaking: sumptuous decoration and outdoor pools make the experience unique.
-Going to Budapest in winter with several degrees below zero and bathing outdoors in a steam pool is something you will never forget.
+Going to Budapest in the freezing cold of winter and bathing outdoors in a steamy pool is something you will never forget.

-You can buy online your full day ticket for a Budapest Spa:, either the Széchenyi Spa or the Géllert Hotel.
+You can buy online your full-day ticket for a Budapest spa, either the Széchenyi spa or the one at the Géllert Hotel.

 3. Take a cruise on the Danube